markdhelweb/MyResourceCollection/README.md

 ## Usage

-1. Open the gallery in your web browser.
+1. Open the resource in your web browser.

 2. Browse through the images.

-3. Use the filter buttons to filter images by category.
+3. Use the filter buttons to filter resources by category.

 ## Contributing